List of Iron Chef episodes: 1996

 The last episode of 1996 is the New Year's Eve episode wherein 100 judges were said to have sampled the osechi New Year food prepared by Michiba and Nakamura, which took 100 minutes and 10 assistants each to make, with the battle concluding at midnight on New Year's.
+The theme ingredients were decided at the Yabusame venue set up in front of the Odaiba FCG building.
+Four of them were assigned to three groups; Meat (Beef, Chicken, Duck, and Pork), Vegetables (Carrot, Radish, Sweet Potato, and Green Pepper), and Fish (Salmon, Yellowtail, Octopus, and Spiny Lobster).